This page contains a list of FAQs and their answers that relate to Alternative Dispute Resolution.

 We recommend that you simply explain that mediation is a viable option with a proven success rate.
 Describe how it works and its benefits.
 Provide all informational materials and the ADR specialist's contact information.
 Parties must voluntarily choose to participate in mediation.
 If they are forced to the table, there is a lower likelihood of a successful outcome.

-Once the agency has determined that a matter is appropriate for ADR, it can decide who should represent the agency and can require the responsible management official, or the agency official directly involved in the case, to cooperate in the ADR process.
+If the responsible management official is willing to participate in mediation, then s/he will join the employee in an effort to resolve the concerns.
+In other situations, the SES manager over the employee’s unit can decide who should represent the agency and can require the responsible management official, or the agency official directly involved in the case, to cooperate in the ADR process.
 The agency may also appoint another official, such as the second level supervisor or office Director to represent the agency in mediation.

 - Is mediation effective?